-Brain and Creativity Institute, University of Southern California
+Brain and Creativity Institute, University of Southern California, USA

-Dr Assal Habibi is an Assistant Research Professor of Psychology at the Brain and Creativity Institute at University of Southern California.
+Dr Habibi is an Assistant Research Professor of Psychology at the Brain and Creativity Institute at University of Southern California.
 Her research takes a broad perspective on how biological dispositions and environmental factors interact and how learning experiences during childhood shape human development.
-She is an expert in the use of electrophysiologic and neuroimaging methods to investigate human brain structure and function and her research has been published in several peer reviewed journals.
+She is an expert in the use of electrophysiological and neuroimaging methods to investigate human brain structure and function.
+Her research has been published in several peer reviewed journals.
 Habibi completed her doctoral work at UC Irvine, investigating the effects of musical training in musicians, non-musicians and patients with auditory impairments.
-Currently, she is the lead investigator of a multi-year longitudinal study, in collaboration with the Los Angeles Philharmonic and their Youth Orchestra programme, investigating the effects of childhood music training on brain, cognitive, and social development.
+Currently, she is the lead investigator of a multi-year study, in collaboration with the Los Angeles Philharmonic and their Youth Orchestra programme, investigating the effects of childhood music training on brain, including cognitive, and social development.